shrimantipal/DigiCurationScripts/macwrite-conversion/README.md

 You must navigate to the folder where Python is installed in your PC (this varies, but on Windows is typically under Users > Username > AppData > Roaming).
 Under the “Scripts” folder where Python is installed in your machine, there should be a file named “unoconv”. **We need to note the path of this file and use it in the convert_doc_to_pdf function in the script.** In this particular case, the file path is as follows:
 C:\Users\pal10\AppData\Roaming\Python\Python312\Scripts\unoconv

+Copy the path to the file by right clicking on the file, and then click on the "Copy as path" option from the dropdown.

 You need to add the path of this file to the function convert_doc_to_pdf:

 ```python